-Blood Clots: A Common And Deadly Complication
+Blood Clots: A Common, Deadly And Often Preventable Complication

 Blood clots are one of the most common and dangerous complications of orthopedic surgery.
 These clots typically form in the blood vessels of the legs (deep vein thrombosis).
 They can travel to the lungs, heart or brain, blocking the blood supply to these vital organs and leading to: